snjo/ClipboardTool/bin/Release/net6.0-windows/readme.md

 -----------------------------------------
 ## Text Files in the program folder

+By default the program looks for these files in the local folder.
+You can direct it to another folder on your PC it the Settings panel.
+If you placed this program in one of the write protected Program Files folders, you should point the text file location elsewhere.

 | Text file              | Function                                                                          | Comment	                                                                                   |
 |------------------------|-----------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------|
 | process.txt            | Preset contents of the Proccess text area (The main text box in the application). | You can update the text file by using the Save button next to the textbox (diskette icon)   |